Blazemeter/taurus/site/dat/docs/Reporting.md

 On Windows, Console Screen is shown in separate window and users may change font size by holding Ctrl key and using mouse wheel.
 Two additional options are `dummy-cols` and `dummy-rows`, they affect the size of _dummy_ screen that is used for non-tty output.

-## Pass/Fail Criterias
+## Pass/Fail Criteria

 Every execution has pass/fail status and there is a way to set this status based on runtime criteria.
 Special `fail-criteria` reporter offers this functionality.
-Another useful feature of pass/fail criterias is _auto-stop_ functionality, allowing to interrupt failed tests automatically, sparing the time and resources.
+Another useful feature of pass/fail criteria is _auto-stop_ functionality, allowing to interrupt failed tests automatically, sparing the time and resources.

-Pass/fail criterias are specified as array of `criterias`, set through `reporting` item in config:
+Pass/fail criteria are specified as array of `criteria`, set through `reporting` item in config:

 ```yaml
 ---